Disclaimer: Gundam Wing and all its characters © Sotsu Agency, Sunrise, and TV Asahi. All fics are not for profit.

-The kids broke into a run, zigzagging in the moving maze of people.
-Quatre left the table and followed them, ignoring the stares that his crumpled Sanc school uniform magnetized—again, something different from his previous 'flashbacks' wherein he was normally invisible.
+The kids broke into a run, zigzagging through the moving maze of people.
+Quatre left the table and followed them, ignoring the stares that his creased Sanc school uniform magnetized—again, something different from his previous 'flashbacks' wherein he was normally invisible.

 "Where are we going?"
 Quatre heard Dorothy asked, hiking her dress up to her ankles after nearly tripping twice.